-The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on electrically-stimulated intravesical chemotherapy for superficial bladder cancer.
+The National Institute for Health and Care Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on electrically-stimulated intravesical chemotherapy for superficial bladder cancer.

 This procedure, also known as electromotive drug administration (EMDA) of intravesical chemotherapy, can be used for patients with bladder cancer, either before or after surgery.
 A solution including a chemotherapy drug is injected into the bladder using a thin tube inserted through the urethra.
 At the same time, an electrode is inserted in the bladder and other electrodes are placed on the skin of the lower abdomen.
 An electric current is then created with the aim of improving absorption of the chemotherapeutic drugs.